-A high level tone object is started, if the most salient pitch in the current analysis frame passes an adaptive magnitude threshold.
+A high level tone object is started from a pitch track, if the best rated one passes an adaptive magnitude threshold.

 All active tone objects are jointly evaluated over time in order to estimate their pitch and their magnitude.
 At the same time a spectral envelope is established for each tone.
 The spectral envelope (e.g. harmonic magnitudes) determines the weight each spectral peak receives in the tone's pitch and magnitude estimation.
 In this way, the impact of noise and concurrent tones can be decreased noticeably.